Falcon Raingarden Park Information

 This is an ambitious project, estimated to cost approximately $58,000.
 Already the Saginaw Bay Watershed Initiative Network, along with Huron Pines and the Rifle River Prosperity Network Program have expressed their support of the project that works to protect our water quality, with a grant of $10,000.
 Several smaller grants ranging from $400 to $2,500 have also been awarded, as well as many ‘in kind’ donations.
 However, we are still in need of a great deal of support to make this project a reality.

-There are many ways to become involved, as our flyer explains, including sponsorship of engraved pavers, dedicated benches and sponsored vegetation.
-Of course, monetary donations are exceptionally helpful and appreciated.
+There are many ways to become involved including sponsorship of engraved pavers, dedicated benches, granite stones and sponsored vegetation.
+Any monetary donations are exceptionally helpful and appreciated!
 Signage indicating grantors and supporting sponsors of $500 or more will become a permanent part of the garden.

 We are grateful for your sponsorship consideration, or monetary donation.